Discrimination: Marital and Civil Partnership Status

 - Same-sex partners have a right to any dependents’ pensions provided by pension schemes once they enter into a civil partnership or marry.

-- An exemption allows pension schemes to restrict this right to benefits that accrued from 5 December 2005 (i.e. when legislation permitting civil partnerships came into force).
+- There formerly was an exemption which allowed pension schemes to restrict this right to benefits that accrued from 5 December 2005 (i.e. when legislation permitting civil partnerships came into force).
+This "temporal exemption" was found to be incompatible with EU law in the case of Walker v Innospec and no longer applies.

 - The exemption was the subject of a government review published in June 2014.
 The government is yet to make a final decision on any legislative changes to the exemption.